A $p$-adic Simpson correspondence for smooth proper rigid varieties: Invertible -modules via the exponential

 \section{Invertible $\B$-modules via the exponential}

 We continue with the setup of \Cref{t:rel-vPic-spectral-var}, that is, $X$ is a smooth proper rigid space, $B$ is a coherent $\O_X$-algebra on $X_{\et}$ and $\mathcal B=\nu^{\ast}B$ on $X_{\proet}$.
-Later, we will assume $\O_X\to B$ is injective.
-The theme of this section is to relate invertible $\B$-modules to torsors under the additive group $\B$ via the exponential.
-The relation is furnished by the exponential map
+From \S3.2 onwards, we will additionally assume that $B$ is $\O_X$-torsionfree: This assumption is harmless for our applications because $B$ will always live inside the $\O_X$-torsionfree module $\uEnd(E)$ for some vector bundle $E$ on $X$.